Darienzhangyy/Web-Scraping_LaQuinta-Dennys/README.md

 This observation is a joke made famous by the late comedian Mitch Hedberg.
 Last year, John Reiser on his blog detailed an approach to assess how true this joke actually is by scraping location data for all US locations of La Quinta and Denny’s.
 Your goal for this homework will be to recreate this analysis within R and expand on both the data collection and analysis.

-#Task 1 - Scraping La Quinta
+#1 - Scraping La Quinta

 The original blog post states that the location of all the La Quinta’s was obtained via hotelMarkers.js from La Quinta’s website which contains JSON data with the latitude and longitude of each location.
 This is enough to answer our question about location relative to Denny’s restaurants, but we would also like to have more data available such as street addresses, phone numbers, amenities, etc.